ThiaudioTT/C-plus-plus-ProgrammingPrinciples/readme.md

 This is my reading about the [Programming: Principles and Practice Using C++](https://www.amazon.com/dp/B00KPTEH8C/)

+### Note:
+Maybe the answers here isn't 100% perfect.
+Learning is a continuous process.
+This is only a guided C++ study.
+And should not only be the unique material to learn.

 See more about the author in [here](https://www.stroustrup.com/).
 <br>